 As of 21 April 2018, Directive 89/686/EEC is repealed by the new Regulation (EU) 2016/425 of the European Parliament and of the Council of 9 March 2016 on personal protective equipment.

 The new PPE Regulation is aligned to the New Legislative Framework policy.
 In addition, it slightly modifies the scope and the risk categorisation of products.
 It also clarifies the documentary obligations of economic operators.

-For personal protective equipment, Directive 89/686/EEC applies.
-This directive applies to "every device or means intended to be worn or held by a person, to protect them from one or more risks to their health or safety" (excerpt from Article 1, paragraph 2, 89/686/EEC).
-Also covered are replaceable components of personal protective equipment that are essential for its proper functioning.
+The regulation continues to apply every device or means intended to be worn or held by a person, to protect them from one or more risks to their health or safety.
+Also covered are interchangeable components and connexion systems of personal protective equipment that are essential for its proper functioning.

-For the complex personal safety equipment (Category III), a type examination and production monitoring must be performed by a notified body.
+For high risk PPE (Category III), an EU type examination (Regulation (EU) 2016/425, annex V) and production monitoring (Regulation (EU) 2016/425, annex VII or annex VIII) must be performed by a notified body.
 In this case, the contents of the certification procedure for obtaining the CE label or the GS mark are comparable; therefore, the GS mark is not used for this field.

 However, the less demanding PPE (Categories I and II), which is either labelled with the CE marking by the manufacturer without a certificate from a notified body (Category I), or is only subjected to a EU type examination (Category II), can obtain a GS mark after a corresponding test.